viswa2/DevOps/aws-fundamentals/README.md

 A networking service that you can use to establish boundaries around your AWS resources is Amazon Virtual Private Cloud (Amazon VPC).
 Amazon VPC enables you to provision an isolated section of the AWS Cloud.
 In this isolated section, you can launch resources in a virtual network that you define.
 Within a virtual private cloud (VPC), you can organize your resources into subnets.
 A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.

+`Note:` An Amazon Virtual Private Cloud (Amazon VPC) spans all of the Availability Zones (AZ) in the Region whereas a subnet spans only one Availability Zone (AZ) in the Region

 ## Internet gateway ##

 To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.